Alecadabra/DisplacementMonitor/docs/remote-logging/README.md

 values are arbitrary and can be set to whatever you like.
 Naming the bucket something descriptive is always useful (i.e. `measurements`).

-> **Configuration Value**: Record the exact names or IDs of the Organisation and Bucket so that they
+> **📝 Configuration Value**: Record the exact names or IDs of the Organisation and Bucket.
->can be used when setting up the phone app.

 After setting up the initial account details, skip the rest of the configuration (Configure Later).